Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling

 Similarly as in \cite{Croci2018}, the sampling of $\W_R$ over $\square_k$ boils down to sampling a zero-mean Gaussian vector $\bm{b}_R^k$ with entries $(\bm{b}_R^k)_i = \langle\W_R,\phi_i\rangle$ and covariance matrix $C_R^k$ of entries $(C_R^k)_{ij}$ given by

 If we let $M_k$ be the local mass matrix over the space spanned by the $\{\phi_i\}_{i=1}^{m_k}$, with entries $(M_k)_{ij}=(\phi_i,\phi_j)$ and if we let the vector $\bm{I}^k\in\R^{m_k}$ be given by

-we can write $C_R^k$ as Note that a consequence of lemma \ref{lemma:covariance_W_R_pos_semidef} is that $C_R^k$ is positive semi-definite with null-space spanned by the vector $\bm{1}\in\R^{m_k}$, the length $m_k$ vector of all ones (piecewise constant functions over $D_\mathscr{L}$ are in the null-space of the covariance).
-The sampling of a Gaussian vector with this covariance through factorization is expensive as direct factorization of $C_R^k$ (e.g.~Cholesky) has an $O(m_k^3)$ and $O(m_k^2)$ cost and memory complexity respectively and it is therefore to be avoided.
+we can write $C_R^k$ as The sampling of a Gaussian vector with this covariance through factorization is expensive as direct factorization of $C_R^k$ (e.g.~Cholesky) has an $O(m_k^3)$ and $O(m_k^2)$ cost and memory complexity respectively and it is therefore to be avoided.